On Projections in the Noncommutative 2-Torus Algebra: More general projections in

-These equations are satisfied by construction of $p_k(x)$ and $p_M(x)$.
-On the remaining part of the interval $[0,1]$ the equation (\ref{eq0}) is trivially satisfied, since both LHS and RHS are equal to 0.
-By the same argument equation (\ref{eqK}) remains satisfied since it is satisfied for both Power-Rieffel type projections independently.
-Thus we have obtained a new projection with a trace $(M~+~k)~\theta$.
-Examples of such projections are depicted in figure \ref{f2}.
+These equations are satisf\/ied by the construction of $p_k$ and $p_M$.
+On the remaining part of the interval $[0,1]$ the equation~\eqref{eq0} is trivially satisf\/ied, since both l.h.s.\ and r.h.s.\ are equal to~0.
+By the same argument, equation~\eqref{eqK} remains satisf\/ied, as it is satisf\/ied for both Powers--Rief\/fel type projections independently.
+Thus, we have obtained a~new projection with a~trace $(M+k)\theta$.
+Examples of $p_0$ functions def\/ining such projections are depicted in Fig.~\ref{f2}.

-If the parameter $\theta$ is small enough (\textit{i.e.} $n \theta < 1$) we can continue the process of ``gluing'' Power-Rieffel type projections to obtain a projection bearing the trace $n \theta$.
-If one makes use of all the functions $p_k(x)$ for $1~\leq~k~\leq~M~-~1$ to increase the trace one will end with a projection bearing the trace $(1 + 2 + \ldots + M) \th = \tfrac{1}{2}M(M+1) \th$, in agreement with Proposition \ref{lm1}.
-The only thing one has to take care of are the conditions satisfied by the parameters $\eps_k$.
-The restrictions (\ref{eps2}) may be easily generalized to the case of $1 \leq s \leq M-1$ non-vanishing $p_{k_s}(x)$ functions
+If the parameter $\theta$ is small enough (i.e.~$n \theta < 1$) we can continue the process of ``glueing'' Powers--Rief\/fel type projections to obtain a~projection of trace $n \theta$, with $n \geq M$.
+If one makes use of all of the functions $p_k$ with $1\leq k \leq M-1$ to increase the trace, one will end with a~projection bearing the trace $(1 + 2 + \cdots + M) \theta = \frac{1}{2}M(M+1) \theta$.
+The only thing one has to take care of are the conditions satisf\/ied by the parameters $\varepsilon_k$.
+The restrictions~\eqref{eps2} may be easily generalised to the case of non-vanishing $p_{k_s}$ functions with $s\in[1,M-1]$:

+Let us note, that the above construction can be obtained (for $n\theta < 1$) by taking a~sum of~$s$ mutually orthogonal Powers--Rief\/fel type projections $p^{[k_j]}$ of respective orders~$k_{j}$.
+Indeed, one can easily check that the functional equations resulting form the projection and orthogonality conditions

+coincide with the ones derived in Section~\ref{equations}.
+This process of ``glueing'' mutually orthogonal Powers--Rief\/fel type projections appeared already in~\cite{EEproj} and was extensively used therein.
+It has also been presented in~\cite{PRD} in a~more similar form to the one shown above.

 Let us now consider the case of projections of order $M$ and trace $n \theta$ with $1 \leq n < M$.
-Again we shall use as a starting point a Power-Rieffel type projection (\ref{PRT0}, \ref{PRTM}), but now we will ``cut out'' a part of it.
+Again, we shall use as a~starting point a~Powers--Rief\/fel type projection~\eqref{PRT0}--\eqref{PRTM}, but now we will ``cut out'' a~part of it.
 Let us set